VivianeBusch-Wallace/ExercisesAndClassDocs/Jun/07-06/Notes.md

 // Run useEffect on State Change << dependency is dependent on state [count] or [log] or [count, log]
 // Run useEffect When a Prop Changes << send a state from parent to child, in child receive prop and import useEffect and make useEffect dependent on those props

+Data fetching, setting up a subscription, and manually changing the DOM in React components are all examples of side effects.
+There are two common kinds of side effects in React components: those that don’t require cleanup, and those that do.

+Why is useEffect called inside a component?
+Placing useEffect inside the component lets us access the count state variable (or any props) right from the effect.
+We don’t need a special API to read it — it’s already in the function scope.

+Unlike componentDidMount or componentDidUpdate, effects scheduled with useEffect don’t block the browser from updating the screen.
+This makes your app feel more responsive.

+The majority of effects don’t need to happen synchronously.

+Some effects require a cleanup.
+For example, we might want to set up a subscription to some external data source.
+In that case, it is important to clean up so that we don’t introduce a memory leak!

+You might be thinking that we’d need a separate effect to perform the cleanup.
+But code for adding and removing a subscription is so tightly related that useEffect is designed to keep it together.
+If your effect returns a function, React will run it when it is time to clean up. useEffect(() => {
+function handleStatusChange(status) {
+setIsOnline(status.isOnline);
+}
+ChatAPI.subscribeToFriendStatus(props.friend.id, handleStatusChange);
+// Specify how to clean up after this effect: return function cleanup() {
+ChatAPI.unsubscribeFromFriendStatus(props.friend.id, handleStatusChange);
+};
+});
+Why did we return a function from our effect?
+This is the optional cleanup mechanism for effects.
+Every effect may return a function that cleans up after it.
+This lets us keep the logic for adding and removing subscriptions close to each other.
+They’re part of the same effect! an anonymous cleanup function would also work

 // from App.js:
 // we don't need to import useState, if we send setState through the parent to our file
 // but useState has to be imported every time we want to set a state on something

+React performs the cleanup when the component unmounts.
+React also cleans up effects from the previous render before running the effects next time.

+.
+.
+.
+.

 Check this >>